jabackf/Blubber2/README.md

 -Sometimes the player can land on the bottom side of a platform collision box for platforms with an effector

+-Try subtracting conveyor velocity instead of setting to 0.

 -Bouncy block doesn't push the player very far when he collides horizontally with it.
 Maybe check if it's sideways and add additional force?

 -Add other forms of movement to moving platforms, and maybe a pause option